-Prerequisite: An appropriate score on the English, Math, and Reading placement exam.
+Prerequisite: An appropriate score on the Math and Reading placement exam.

-Corequisite: BIOL-L001 must be taken at the same time as this course.
+Corequisite: BIOL-L001 must be taken at the same

 BIOL 1390 - Intro to Science Research I

 This course provides the student with an introduction to concepts utilized in a biological research environment.
 Students will read scientific literature, perform computer-based literature searches, experimental design and data collection, statistical analyses, and write a scientific paper.
 In addition, if the quality of the research project is adequate, students may have the opportunity to present their work at a scientific conference.